ashutoshgautams/ashutoshgautams/README.md

-- 🖥️ Software Engineer Trainee @ rtCamp
+- 🖥️ Software Engineer @ rtCamp
 - 🏆 Google Summer Of Code 2022 contributor @ SugarLabs [Read More](https://summerofcode.withgoogle.com/archive/2022/projects/oiE2yRSV)
 - 🌱 I’m currently learning more about web and AI , with some CP as well.
 - 💬 Ask me about anything